jonaspleyer/cellular_raza-homepage/content/showcase/cell-sorting.md

 ### Final State

-After the simulation has finished, the cells have self-organized into connected regions of the same species.
+After the simulation has finished, the cells have assembled into connected regions of the same species.

 ![](/showcase/cell_sorting/0000010000.png)